kanishka-linux/reminiscence/README.md

 8. For custom configuration, modify nginx.conf and dockerfiles available in the repository.
 After that execute step 4 again.

+**Note:** If Windows users are facing problem in mounting data volume for Postgres, they are advised to refer this [issue](https://github.com/kanishka-linux/reminiscence/issues/1).

 # Documentation

 ## Creating Directory